The convexity radius of a Riemannian manifold

 (ii) $r_f(B_R,h|_{B_R}) < \infty$.

 The Riemannian manifold $(B_R,h|_{B_R})$ depends only on the dimension of $M$. \end{theorem}

-Gulliver's construction is to write $B_R$ as the union of a $g$-ball $B_r$ and an annulus $B_R \setminus B_r$, change the metric on $B_r$ to have constant curvature one, where $B_r$ is a large enough spherical cap that it contains focal points but no conjugate points, and interpolate between the metrics on $B_r$ and $M \setminus B_R$ through a radially symmetric metric on $B_R$.
+Gulliver's construction is to write $B_R$ as the union of a $g$-ball $B_r$ and an annulus $B_R \setminus B_r$, change the metric on $B_r$ to have constant curvature $(0.55)^2$, where $B_r$ is large enough that it contains focal points but no conjugate points, and interpolate between the metrics on $B_r$ and $M \setminus B_R$ through a radially symmetric metric on $B_R$.
 Provided $\inj(p) \geq 1.7$, this can be done without introducing conjugate points.

-It will be useful to know that the fundamental group of a connected hyperbolic manifold is \textbf{residually finite}, which means that, given any element $[\gamma] \in \pi_1(M,p)$, there is a normal subgroup $G$ of $\pi_1(M,p)$ of finite index such that $[\gamma] \not\in G$.
+It will be useful to know that the fundamental group of a connected hyperbolic manifold is \textbf{residually finite}, which means that, for any non-trivial $[\gamma] \in \pi_1(M,p)$, there is a normal subgroup $G$ of $\pi_1(M,p)$ of finite index such that $[\gamma] \not\in G$.
 This is a special case of the following theorem of Mal'cev \cite{Mal'cev1940}, also sometimes attributed to Selberg \cite{Selberg1960}.
 Note that a group is \textbf{linear} if it is isomorphic to a subgroup of the matrix group $\mathrm{GL}(F,n)$ for some field $F$.

 \begin{theorem}[Mal'cev] Every finitely generated linear group is residually finite. \end{theorem}